yanlin-tao/Team_Formation_Platform/doc/database_design.md

 ### D) Relationship Sets (N–M)

-> These are modeled conceptually as relationships with attributes (if any) and are implemented as junction tables.

 #### **User — Team (M–M) via `team_member`**
-**Assumptions & Rationale**

 Users can join many teams; teams have multiple members.
 Membership has attributes (role, joined_at).

 - **Cardinality:** M (User) — M (Team)